corslyn/doom-rust/README.md

+# doom-rust
-# A Doom WAD renderer in rust
+A Doom WAD renderer in rust